Quantum advantage in a unified scenario and secure detection of resources: Our task

-For the second part, we first recall that the information which is sent to Bob is not known to Alice and therefore, it is not useful for encoding (see the proof of Proposition \ref{prop1}).
+For the second part, we first recall that the information which is sent to Bob is not known to Alice and therefore, it is not useful for encoding.
 We then assume that Alice is allowed to send $(d-1)$-level classical information when the dimension of $X$ is $d$.
 Clearly, Alice must encode some property associated with the values of $X$ into a function which has no more than $(d-1)$ outputs.
 If this is the case then there exist at least two values of $X$, corresponding to which the computed function outputs same value.
 This implies that there exists a `$j$' value, corresponding to which the value of $X$ cannot be identified with a probability better than $1/2$.
 Thus, for a large value of $d$, it is required to send classical information of high dimension.
+In fact, it is necessary to communicate $d$-level classical information to achieve the goal of the present task.
+This directly follows from the fact that communication of $(d-1)$-level classical information from Alice to Bob is not sufficient to achieve the goal of the present task.
+Now, it is quite straightforward to see that communication of $d$-level classical information is also sufficient to achieve the goal of the present task.

-In this way we establish an arbitrarily large gap between quantum and classical communication and in particular, quantum communication provides unbounded advantage over its classical counterpart. \end{proof}
+In this way we establish a large gap between the quantum and the classical communication, i.e., quantum communication provides a very large advantage over its classical counterpart when the present task is concerned.
+Furthermore, theoretically this advantage can be stretched to an arbitrary height. \end{proof}

+From the above proposition, it is clear that quantum communication can provide a very large advantage over its classical counterpart when the present task is concerned.
+In this context, it is important to mention about Ref.~\cite{Renner23} where classical cost of qubit transmission is discussed in terms of classical communication and shared randomness.
+So, with respect to such a result, apparently, it is not possible to have large separation between the quantum and the classical communication.
+But in our case when we consider high dimensional random variable, we do not consider shared randomness along with classical communication like we have done during $d=3$ case.
+This is the reason why we get a large separation here.